TunnelHQ vs Healthchecks.io

 Pick Healthchecks.io if: you want to monitor scheduled jobs, cron tasks, batch processes, or long-running services that can ping an endpoint when they're alive.
 Especially good for backups, ETL jobs, and dead-man's-switch patterns.

-Pick TunnelHQ if: you want to monitor VPN server availability from outside — you don't control the VPN server's ability to self-report, you need to see what a real client sees, and you need protocol-aware handshake validation.
+Pick TunnelHQ if: you want to monitor VPN server availability from outside.
+You don't control the VPN server's ability to self-report, you need to see what a real client sees, and you need protocol-aware handshake validation.

 The models side by side